 - 1. Read Section 3.2.
 Since we are beginning a study of an abstract space, you really need to work hard to understand what is going on. - 2.
 Be prepared to discuss the exercises in Section 3.2. - 3.
-Turn in solutions for exercises 3e (that is, give a proof of part (e) of the theorem) and 8 from Section 3.2.
-You need to be extremely careful on these proofs.
+Turn in solutions for exercises 3e (that is, give a proof of part (e) of the theorem) and a modified version of 6 from Section 3.2.
+You need to be extremely careful for the proof requested in exercise 3e.
 Pretend that you are trying to defuse a bomb and a wrong move will blow up the classroom.
 Make certain that every single step has a reason, one that you can verify from the text, not just because "it has to be true."
-For exercise 3e, you should start with the left-hand side of the equality and perform five (5) steps, each one with a clear reason, the last one being the right-hand side of the equality.
+You should start with the left-hand side of the equality and perform five (5) steps, each one with a clear reason, the last one being the right-hand side of the equality.
 You can line up the equations and provide the reason off to the side.
-You also need to be careful as you write the solution to exercise 8; avoid division and numbers that may not be integers.
-After collecting some data, you will most likely discover that you need to consider two cases.
+The modification for exercise 6 is to consider the space \mathbb{Z}{65} rather than the space \mathbb{Z}{14} .

 - 1. Read Section 3.3 carefully.
 Computationally, the Euclidean algorithm is quite elementary.
 However, the results given in Theorems 3.11 and 3.13 are extremely (as in EXTREMELY) important.
 Keep track of any questions that arise during the reading, especially any that occur while reading the second proof of Theorem 3.11.
 Please ask questions in class about anything you do not understand and hopefully someone other than me can provide an answer; learning to discuss your ideas in a group setting is a useful skill to acquire. - 2.
-Be prepared to discuss exercises 1-10 in Section 3.3.
+Be prepared to discuss exercises 1-12 in Section 3.3.
 Try doing the computations for exercise 1 as efficiently as possible, preferably without technology. - 3.
-Turn in solutions for exercises 7, 9, and 10 in Section 3.3.
-Exercise 10 is a biconditional so two proofs are required.
-Both proofs should be of the "follow your nose" variety if you take advantage of results in this section.
+Turn in solutions for exercises 7, 10, and 11 in Section 3.3.
+Note that two of these exercises involve biconditional statements so two proofs are required.
+Most of these proofs should be of the "follow your nose" variety if you take advantage of results in this section.